Internal Audit vs External Audit: Key Differences & Similarities

 Their goal is to confirm your financial statements are accurate and follow accounting standards.
 These audits are common for public companies or firms in regulated industries.

-An external audit gives your business credibility.
+The external audit benefits your business by giving it credibility.
 It shows outsiders, like banks, investors, or government agencies, that your finances are accurate.

 External audits are especially important in regions like the UAE, where financial accuracy and transparency are expected.
 Audit service providers such as MBS Consultancy help companies meet these expectations.